Menu

 Mastery

-We plan our maths teaching using the ‘Teaching for Mastery’ approach in accordance with the requirements of the National Curriculum and using the White Rose Guidance (and supported by the NCETM and DfE).
+We plan our Maths teaching using the ‘Teaching for Mastery’ approach in accordance with the requirements of the National Curriculum and using the White Rose Guidance (and supported by the NCETM and DfE).
 We believe that the mastery approach is for ALL children and can be applied to ALL objectives across the maths curriculum.
 The mastery approach involves: deep and sustainable learning; the ability to build on something that has already been learnt, the ability to reason about a concept and make connections and having conceptual and procedural fluency.
 It provides a rich mathematical experience through which children can view and make sense of the world, analyse and communicate information and ideas whilst tackling a range of practical tasks and real life problems.
 In line with this, an objective of our teaching is to create a deeper understanding of mathematical knowledge that is appropriate to age (and to support children in achieving the expectation of recalling it rapidly and applying it fluently and accurately) rather than to accelerate pupils into new content.

 Top